 6. Don’t brag too much.

 So you've won an award.
 That’s great, and you should definitely post about it.
 Just avoid making accolades, certifications and reviews the only type of thing you post.
 Along similar lines, don't spend too much time talking about your product or service and why it's amazing.
 In fact, spend very little time doing that.
 People aren't following your Instagram account for solely promotional content.
-They want to see a side of you or your organization that makes you appear more human, they want to be inspired creatively, and they want to laugh!
+They want to see a side of you or your organization that makes you appear human.
+They want to be inspired creatively, and they want to laugh!